 I’ve seen so many people with this one consuming goal of proving themselves— in the classroom, in their careers, and in their relationships.
 Every situation calls for a confirmation of their intelligence, personality, or character.
 Every situation is evaluated: Will I succeed or fail?
 Will I look smart or dumb?
 Will I be accepted or rejected?
 Will I feel like a winner or a loser?

-For Assistants, we are often told that we have to be perfect, that we work in a high-pressurised environment where mistakes can not be made.
+For Assistants, we are often told that we have to be perfect and work in a high-pressurised environment where mistakes can not be made.

 Assistants are not afforded the luxury of failure.
-However, without fault and the room to make mistakes, how are we expected to grow in our career and our roles?
+However, without fault and the room to make mistakes, how are we expected to grow in our careers and roles?

 We must be given a licence to learn and space to grow.
 Here is Carol Dweck’s take on a growth mindset:

 There’s another mindset in which these traits are not simply a hand you’re dealt and have to live with, always trying to convince yourself and others that you have a royal flush when you’re secretly worried it’s a pair of tens.
 In this mindset, the hand you’re dealt is just the starting point for development.
 This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts.

 Why hide deficiencies instead of overcoming them?
 Why look for friends or partners who will just shore up your self-esteem instead of ones who will also challenge you to grow?
 And why seek out the tried and true, instead of experiences that will stretch you?
 The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.
 This is the mindset that allows people to thrive during some of the most challenging times in their lives.